 HIV Viral Suppression

-This metric represents umber of people newly diagnosed with HIV in San Francisco who achieve viral suppression within twelve months of their diagnosis.
+Percentage of people diagnosed with HIV in San Francisco who achieve viral suppression within 12 months of their diagnosis.

-Percentage of People Living with HIV Achieving Viral Suppression
+Percentage of People Newly Diagnosed with HIV Achieving Viral Suppression

 How Performance is Measured